git-town/git-town/website/src/preferences/ship-strategy.md

 ### api

-When using the "api" ship-strategy, [git ship](../commands/ship.md) presses the "merge" button for the proposal in the web UI of your code hosting platform via an API call.
+When using the "api" ship-strategy, [git town ship](../commands/ship.md) presses the "merge" button for the proposal in the web UI of your code hosting platform via an API call.